-Step 1 – Pick A Voice Search Enabled EcosystemOf the most popular few voice search enabled digital assistant ecosystems out there, each one operates and pulls information from the internet a little differently.
+Step 1 – Pick A Voice Search Enabled EcosystemOf the most popular few voices, search-enabled digital assistant ecosystems out there.
+Each operates and pulls information from the internet a little differently.
 So, therefore, the first step in your optimization efforts should always be to pick a digital assistant to work with.
 To help you decide, here is a quick list of the most popular assistants and the estimated number of devices each one is installed on:

 - Google Assistant: 500 Million